DigitalPublishingToolkit/TOD15-Online-Courtship/md/09_Wen-Final.md

 [^9_Wen-Final_27]: *China Internet Weekly* was founded in Beijing in 1998,
     accompanied by China Internet industry.
-It is one of the China Internet and IT industry's most successful leading business magazine at present.
+It is one of the China Internet and IT industry's most successful leading business magazines at present.

 [^9_Wen-Final_28]: Translated by the author.